Resham011/Movie-Recommendation-System/README.md

 ## 🔐 TMDB API Key
 The app uses the TMDB API to fetch movie posters.

-You can replace the API key inside the fetch_poster() function in app.py with your own.

 ## 🌐 Deployment
 ✅ Streamlit Cloud